mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 ## Summary

 Katagiri Roshi examines Engo Zen Master’s notes on the meeting of Te Shan and Kuei Shan.
-Are they *board-carrying fellows* or *wild fox spirits*? *Wrong* and *sure enough*.
+Are they board-carrying fellows or wild fox spirits?
+“Wrong” and “sure enough.”
 Check!

 ## Transcript